hardbyte/python-can/doc/development.rst

 This is the entire ABC bus class with all internal methods:

 .. autoclass:: can.BusABC
-    :members:
-    :undoc-members:
     :private-members:
     :special-members:

-Concrete instances are created by this class:
+Concrete instances are created by :class:`can.Bus`.

-.. autoclass:: can.Bus
-    :members:
-    :undoc-members:
-    :private-members:
-    :special-members:

 Code Structure